tsubaric/NFTicket/docs/TestReport.md

 and deliver a simpler, more user friendly design.
 While it does not have all of the features initially planned, and does solve the problem and meets the specification.

-**Analysis of Possible Solutions and Tradeoffs**
+**Analysis of Possible Solutions and Trade Offs**

-Initally, we had planned to represent tickets using the ERC-721 standard.
+Initially, we had planned to represent tickets using the ERC-721 standard.
 After further review, we decided to switch to the ERC-1155 token standard.
 This is a relatively small change, but it allowed us to mint and transfer multiple tickets at a time, and also allows for more flexibility in the ticket design going forward.
 This is because ERC-1155 tokens can be either fungible, or non-fungible, while ERC-721 tokens are strictly non-fungible.
 Also, the question of how to store event information was not so simple.
-In smart contracts, there is a tradeoff between how much data your contract uses, and how much that contract actaully costs to deploy.
+In smart contracts, there is a trade off between how much data your contract uses, and how much that contract actually costs to deploy.
 The same thing goes with transactions.
 The more data and logic that a smart contract method must process, the more expensive that transaction becomes.
 However, if no data is stored in the contract, than some of the benefits of its immutability are lost.
-The tradeoff we landed on was to store essential information in the smart contract, such as event and ticket ids, as well as ticket and event owners and ticket redemption status in the contract.
+The trade off we landed on was to store essential information in the smart contract, such as event and ticket ids, as well as ticket and event owners and ticket redemption status in the contract.
 The rest of the data, such as the event data, name, description, and other information can be stored in the database.
-This way, event creators can easilty update this information at no cost, while the core event funtionality is kept decentralized and immutable with the smart contract.
+This way, event creators can easily update this information at no cost, while the core event functionality is kept decentralized and immutable with the smart contract.

 **Constraints**